marcusshepp/marcusshepdotcom/README.md

-One day I'll decide on a tech and deploy a blog ;D
+One day I'll decide on a tech stack and deploy a blog ;D

 # ...
 One day ...